kaistAI/knowledge-reasoning/README.md

-# Investigating How Large Language Models Leverage Internal Knowledge to Perform Complex Reasoning
+# Hierarchical Deconstruction of LLM Reasoning: A Graph-Based Framework for Analyzing Knowledge Utilization

 This repository is the official implementation of [Hierarchical Deconstruction of LLM Reasoning: A Graph-Based Framework for Analyzing Knowledge Utilization](https://arxiv.org/abs/2406.19502).